nceccarelli/REU-Drone-Swarm-Optimization/README.md

 <h2>Overview</h2>

-Efficient arrangement of UAVs in a swarm formation is essential to the functioning of such a swarm as a temporary communication network.
+Efficient arrangement of UAVs (Unmanned Aerial Vehicles) in a swarm formation is essential to the functioning of such a swarm as a temporary communication network.
 Such a network could assist in search-and-rescue efforts by providing first responders with a means of communication.
 We propose a solution to creating a user-friendly and effective system for calculating and visualizing an optimal layout of UAVs to cover a minimum percentage of overall users in a given area.
 The calculation is computed by a genetic algorithm while the visualization outputs the results of the calculation in an easy-to-comprehend manner.
 An initial calculation to gather parameter information is followed by the algorithm that generates the optimal solution.
 This algorithm is run iteratively until a solution is found.
 Information is passed between iterations to reduce runtime and complexity.

 <table style="width:100%;">
     <tr>